OpenSSE/crypto-tk/README.md

 The code for the incremental (multi)set hash function has been written by Jeremy Maitin-Shepard.
 It is directly available from its [GitHub repo](https://github.com/jbms/ecmh).
 The source files of the `src/ecmh` directory are directly taken from this codebase and its dependencies, with some minor fixes or modifications to make the code compile using gcc.

-The implementation of the Blake2 hash functions has been written by [Samuel Neves](https://eden.dei.uc.pt/~sneves/).

-SHA512 implementations are from Intel (x86 optimized assembly, using SSE4, AVX or AVX2) and ARM (C implementation from [mbed TLS](https://tls.mbed.org)).

 An implementation of RSA (including key serialization functions) is embedded in `libsse_crypto`.
 It is originated from [mbed TLS](https://tls.mbed.org))

 The puncturable encryption code has been originally written by [Ian Miers](http://www.cs.jhu.edu/~imiers/) as a part of [libforwardsec](https://github.com/imichaelmiers/libforwardsec).